Neighbors scour woods with golf carts, ORVs looking for missing elderly woman

 Stark's stepson, Terry Stark, 62, estimated he walked 10 miles searching for his stepmother Tuesday night and on Wednesday, he was going door-to-door in downtown Cadillac trying to find out if anyone knew anything about her whereabouts.

-With tears streaming down his face, Stark told the Cadillac News he feared the worse for his stepmother, who suffers from dementia.
+With tears streaming down his face, Stark told the Cadillac News he feared the worse for his stepmother, who suffers from Alzheimer's.

 Terry said when his father awoke on Tuesday, his stepmother was gone.
 He said the last time someone saw her she was walking about a quarter-mile away from the house, purse in hand.

-He said her dementia is so bad that she might not even be able to identify herself if someone asked who she was.
+He said her Alzheimer's is so bad that she might not even be able to identify herself if someone asked who she was.

 Terry said she may respond if someone calls her "Patty."